-Prosecco is a sparkling wine made from the glera grape variety.
-Originating from the Italian village of Prosecco, it was first commercially planted in the King Valley, by the Dal Zotto family over 20 years ago.
+Prosecco is a sparkling wine and originates from the Italian village of Prosecco.
+It was first commercially planted in the King Valley, by the Dal Zotto family over 20 years ago.

 Italian producers are currently trying to claim exclusivity to the word 'prosecco' so that no Australian Producer can use.
 A similar scenario to what happened with the word 'champagne' in 2006.
 You can read more about the Prosecco name battle here.

 How is prosecco made?